IPCSA Bill of Lading

 “Handling such a large international project with all members of IPCSA would be difficult, so we are starting with a few and will roll it out from there,” says Gadi Benmoshe.
 “There is one solution, one Blockchain, one format; each PCS will develop and integrate the Blockchain BoL into their system.”

 The IPCSA project already has a number of banks, shipping lines, forwarders, importers and exporters involved.

 Transparency in the supply chain

-In traditional digital exchanges, as a file moves from ‘A’ to ‘B’, it isn’t yet visible by ‘C’.
-In the Blockchain model, ‘C’ knows the file is on the way - everyone sees the information as it moves through the Blockchain.
+In traditional digital exchanges, as a file moves from ‘A’ to ‘B’, it is not yet visible by ‘C’.
+In the Blockchain model, ‘C’ knows the file is on the way – everyone sees the information as it moves through the Blockchain.

 “Any information that goes into the chain is transparent to all authorised players at the same time,” says Gadi Benmoshe.

 - Harnesses the value of existing Community Systems.

 - Reduces the need for a ‘paperchase’, saving the time and cost of using couriers.

 - Streamlines the supply chain – cargo can be released much earlier, also saving on storage costs.

 - Provides increased security in the supply chain, reducing the risk of loss, forgery or delay.